elap733/NBA-Injuries-Analysis/README.md

 The objective of this project was to determine if serious injuries **_are_** really on this rise in the NBA, and in doing so, explore the nature of NBA injuries during past decade.
 For the purposes of this analysis we nominally define "serious injuries" as those causing a player to miss 15 or more games.

 ### Data Sources
+1. Injury Data
-The website [_Prosport Transactions_ ](http://prosportstransactions.com/) maintains an open-source archive of sports transactions, including "the most complete database of pro basketball transactions available".
-For the purposes of this analysis two transactions are types are particularily useful:
+NBA injury data was scraped from the website [_Prosport Transactions_ ](http://prosportstransactions.com/).
+This site maintains an open-source archive of sports transactions, including "the most complete database of pro basketball transactions available".
+For the purposes of this analysis two transactions types were particularily useful:
-  * Movement to/from injured/inactive list (IL)
+  * **Movement to/from injured/inactive list (IL)**

-   * Normally an NBA team can have a maximum of 15 players on its roster during a season,  A team normally has 12 or 13 players on its Active List, who are eligible to play in games, and can have as few as 11 for up to two weeks at a time.
-Any remaining players must be on the team's Inactive List, and are ineligible to play in games.

-  * Missed games due to injury/personal reasons
+  * **Missed games due to injury/personal reasons**
+  An "transaction" event in this database looks like the following:

+2. NBA Schedule Data
+Team schedules(2010-2019) were scraped from the website [ Basketball Reference ] (http://basketballreference.com/) in order to:
+  * Determine how many games a player missed due to injury
+  * When an injury occured (season type (regular, post, or offseason) and game number)
+3. NBA Player Statistics/Bio Data
+Player statistics (games played, minutes played) and bio (age, position) was also scraped from the website [ Basketball Reference ] (http://basketballreference.com/).

 1. Scrape Data